 Step 1: Graduate from High School or Complete a GED (Four Years)

-Step 2: Complete Athletic Trainer Education (Four to Six Years)
+Step 3: Complete Athletic Trainer Master’s (Two to Three Years)

-Since 2021, athletic trainers must complete a CAATE-accrredied professional bachelor’s degree or higher to be eligible for BOC certification.
+Since 2022, athletic trainers must complete a CAATE-accredited professional master’s degree or higher to be eligible for BOC certification.
 While most of the programs across the country are on campus, there are few post-professional master’s programs that allow already certified athletic trainers to further their education.
-Students can pursue their degrees at several institutions, including large Division 1 schools that have state-of-the-art athletic facilities and high-profile student-athletes.
+Students can pursue their degrees at several institutions, including large Division 1 schools with state-of-the-art athletic facilities and high-profile student-athletes.

 Students should ensure the program they attend is CAATE-accredited (Commission on Accreditation of Athletic Training Education), as this is required for certification and most state licensure.

-Athletic trainers are required to be licensed in all states except for California.
-All states that require athletic trainers to be licensed accept the BOC certification exam for their examination requirements.
+Athletic trainers are required to be licensed in all states except California.
+All states requiring licensed athletic trainers accept the BOC certification exam as their examination requirement.
 Further details about state licensing are found below.

 What Do Athletic Trainers Do?